chenyutpe/VRGame-TheBloodyRevenger-Utilities/README.md

 # VRGame-TheBloodyRevenger-myparts
-This is our final project, VR game "The Bloody Revenger" for course "VR Game Programming class, Fall 2020".
+This is my parts in our final project, VR game "The Bloody Revenger" for course "VR Game Programming class, Fall 2020".

 The game is based on SteamVR, making with Unity.